Evan joined MacroSolutions in February 2012 as an in-house property portfolio manager.

 Evan was a rated broker analyst in the property sector at Nedsec for two and a half years.
 He headed up the fixed income asset class for six years for BoE Private Clients.

 Evan was also responsible for listed property portfolios during his time at BoE.
 Evan also worked at Franklin Templeton NIB Investment and Mawenzi Asset Managers (formerly Brait Asset Managers) as the Head of Fixed Income.

 In addition, he worked as a management and strategy consultant for four years.

 The fund aims to remain fully invested at all times to generate sustainable pre-tax income whilst growing the original capital invested.
+This fund is suitable for investors seeking exposure to the property market without the potential difficulties and capital outlay of direct property investments.
+The investor can accept the volatility of investing in the property sector.
 The fund invests in a selection of listed South African commercial and industrial property shares.
 Income is derived from property shares that offer a secure and an escalating income stream.
 Capital growth comes from quality shares that show potential for an upward share price movement.